 All OC Public Libraries locations will be closed March 16 through March 31, 2020, with all library programs, classes and events cancelled until April 30th.
 This also includes any scheduled meetings being held in library community rooms.
 In Costa Mesa, the Donald Dungan Library at Lions Park and the Mesa Verde Library will be closed until further notice.
 For more information, please visit the OC Public Libraries' webpage.

-Cancellation of City ProgramsEffective immediately the following Parks and Community Services Programs and Activities are cancelled through April 30th.
+Cancellation of City ProgramsEffective immediately the following Parks and Community Services Programs and Activities are cancelled until further notice.

 - R.O.C.K.S and Teen Programs